milanaryal/milanaryal.github.io/src/_posts/2016-01-24-write-a-shell-script-for-ubuntu-to-install-your-list-of-apps.md

 ---
 title: "Write a shell script for Ubuntu to install your list of apps"
+description: "Create a shell script to install your list of APT-Get apps on freshly set up Ubuntu OS."
 date: 2016-01-24T07:07:07+05:45
-excerpt: "Create a shell script to install your list of APT-Get apps on freshly set up Ubuntu OS."
 ---

 If you have freshly set up your Ubuntu OS on your machine, it's a pain to install each app by hand.
 So, here I want to share a technic to install a list of your required Apt-Get apps with a shell script file.